firmai/snowde.github.io/_posts/2017-12-18-stepping-into-the-diaspora.md

   Diaspora communities tend to question authorities and the current way of doing things. - Historical pawns of Globalisation/Wars.

 3. Opression:
   Opression is another golden thread in diaspora communities.
-However opression without education and worldly knowledge does not seem usefull as evidenced later on.
+However opression without education and worldly knowledge does not seem usefull as evidenced later.

 3. Spiderweb:
   The wealth that enters the diaspora tends to stay inside the community as a result of bartering, favours and networks.
 Apart from wealth, the communities also share less tangible assets such as knowledge.